XZhang00/M-Thinker/README.md

 We released the training data for Iter2 on <img src="image.png" alt="huggingface" width="16"> [M-Thinker-1.5B-RL-Iter2-data](https://huggingface.co/datasets/XueZhang-bjtu/M-Thinker-1.5B-RL-Iter2-data) or <img src="image.png" alt="huggingface" width="16"> [M-Thinker-7B-RL-Iter2-data](https://huggingface.co/datasets/XueZhang-bjtu/M-Thinker-7B-RL-Iter2-data).

-If you want to conduct our training procedure on other models, you need reconstruct the training data for Iter2 based on your own Iter1 model.
+If you want to conduct our training procedure on other models, you need to reconstruct the training data for Iter2 based on your own Iter1 model.
 For example:
 ```
 # Split the translated Light-R1-SFT (76K) data into training data for cold-start SFT / Iter1 training and the rest of the data
 python code/split_train_data_for_stage2.py